RubioApps/RubioGuard/docs/2-Protection.md

 ## HTTP Access

-In this list, the order is mandatory to not to block the traffc.
+In this list, the **order is mandatory** to not to block the traffc.

 In fact, we authorize the own server and the domestic LAN.
-If it is confirmed, we only allow safe and secured ports with good certificates, and we reject the rest.
+If the traffic commits the rules, we only allow safe and secured ports with good certificates, and we reject the rest.

 ```
 http_access allow localhost